bilalsdd94/text2db/README.md

 # text2db
-Converts simple text to database script using pure javascript -To keep it simple, just run the converter.html file.
+Converts simple text to database script using pure javascript -Its still in beta version
+-To keep it simple, just run the converter.html file.
 -Please see example sample attached or visit the website/youtube for more information: